 The last date to file your ITR for the FY 2017-18 was 31 August 2018.
-Not filing your ITR on time can lead to a penalty, but there are also other consequences and inconveniences attached with the delay.
+Not filing your ITR on time can lead to a penalty, but there are also other consequences and inconveniences attached to the delay.
 Let us understand these in detail below.

-- Penalty for Late Filing
+- Penalty for Late Filing u/s 234F

 - Reduced Time for Revising Your Return